thkukuk/microos-sysext/old-scripts/README.md

 ## Open Issues

 * Needs to run as root
 * Since the suggests of the base pattern are not used for the second directory, the solver can make different choices (e.g. libz1 vs. libz-ng-compat1).
+Use a solution with overlay for this
+* SELinux labels are missing